RDACollectionsWG/ruby-collections-client/docs/CollectionsApi.md

 id = "id_example" # String | Persistent identifier for the collection

-content = CollectionsClient::CollectionObject.new # CollectionObject | The properties of the colleciton to be updated.
+content = CollectionsClient::CollectionObject.new # CollectionObject | The properties of the collection to be updated.

 begin